Human-Connection/API/README.md

 # Human Connection API

-The API for a better word.
+The API for a better world.
 More information under [humanconnection.org](https://humanconnection.org)

 > **Note:** This is only the API part of Human Connection, you can also checkout the Frontend which uses this API.